ltelab/disdrodb/CONTRIBUTING.rst

 -  When you’re done with the changes after a code review, do another self review of the code and write a comment to notify the reviewer, that the pull request is ready for another iteration.
--  Review all the review comments and make sure they are all addressed before the next review iteration.
+-  Resolve all the review comments, making sure they are all addressed before another review iteration.
 -  Make sure you don’t have similar issues anywhere else in your pull request.
--  If you’re not going to follow any of the code review recommendations, please add a comment explaining why.
+-  If you’re not going to follow a code review recommendations, please add a comment explaining why you think the reviewer suggestion is not relevant.
 -  Avoid writing comment like “done” of “fixed” on each code review comment.
 Reviewers assume you’ll do all suggested changes, unless you have a reason not to do some of them.